kallpriy/Analytics-Portfolio/PowerBI/BFSI/Credit_Card_Fraud_Detection_Dashboard/README.md

 - Anomaly score distribution Review
 - Checked which features differ most between fraud and non-fraud cases

+## Key Insights

+- Fraud accounts for only ~0.17% of total transactions, yet these cases consistently show much higher risk scores, confirming that risk-based monitoring is effective even in highly imbalanced data.
+- Fraud activity is concentrated during late-night and early-morning hours (approximately 12:00 AM – 5:00 AM), a period where transaction oversight is typically lower.
+- A small number of transactions classified as “Very High Risk” contribute a disproportionately large share of total fraud amount, making them the highest-priority cases for immediate review.
+- Fraudulent transactions follow clearly different behavior patterns compared to normal transactions, indicating that fraud is driven by identifiable transaction behavior rather than randomness.
+- Segmenting transactions by risk level significantly reduces analyst workload by narrowing investigations to a focused, high-impact subset of activity.

 ## Dashboards
 - Executive Fraud Overview
 - Fraud Pattern & Driver Analysis